bytedance/g3/g3proxy/doc/configuration/escapers/route_mapping.rst

 This escaper allows to select a next escaper based on the user specified path selection index.

+The following egress path selection methods is supported:

+* :ref:`by index <proto_egress_path_selection_by_index>`

+  The index will be used as the index of the next escaper

   If no index can be get from the path selection method, the default random one will be used.

 No common keys are supported.